 - Determine DCI format 1_2 monitored in a UE-specific search space according to clause 7.3.1.2.3.

 - For a UE configured with supplementaryUplink in ServingCellConfig in a cell, if PUSCH is configured to be transmitted on both the SUL and the non-SUL of the cell and if the number of information bits in format 0_2 for the SUL is not equal to the number of information bits in format 0_2 for the non-SUL, zeros shall be appended to smaller format 0_2 until the payload size equals that of the larger format 0_2.

-- [If the size of DCI format 0_2 monitored in a UE-specific search space equals that of a DCI format 0_0/1_0 monitored in another UE-specific search space, one bit of zero padding shall be appended to DCI format 0_2.]

-- [If the size of DCI format 1_2 monitored in a UE-specific search space equals that of a DCI format 0_0/1_0 monitored in another UE-specific search space, one bit of zero padding shall be appended to DCI format 1_2.]

 Step 3: